waveofdandelion/ddgpack/README.md

-# dandelion-gpack v0.0.7 NEW!!! image resizing!
+# dandelion-gpack v0.0.8 NEW!!! font transformation!